 Most balance bikes are designed for toddlers, but what about preschoolers?
-It may be tempting to put your 4 year old on a pedal bike with training wheels, but if they haven’t yet mastered the balance bike, you are doing them a disservice.
+It may be tempting to put your 4-year-old on a pedal bike with training wheels, but if they haven’t yet mastered the balance bike, you are doing them a disservice.

 What to Look For

 There are specific things to look for when shopping for a balance bike for your 3 or 4 (or even 5) year old.
-Obviously the bike itself should be bigger than what you would buy for a toddler, but you should also look for these features when buying a bike for a preschooler.
+Obviously, the bike itself should be bigger than what you would buy for a toddler, but you should also look for these features when buying a bike for a preschooler.

 Pneumatic (Air) Tires